shrishtithakur/python-collaboration-/README.md

 # python-collaboration-
-# we have thought the The K-Nearest Neighbors (KNN) algorithm is a simple yet powerful supervised
+# we have thought the of the K-Nearest Neighbors (KNN) algorithm is a simple yet powerful supervised
 #machine learning algorithm used for classification and regression tasks.
 In the KNN project,
 #the goal is to predict the class of a data point by looking at the 'k' closest data points
 #to it in the feature space.
 The class of the majority of these nearest neighbors is assigned to